 Wheeler previously worked for United Press International and Scripps Howard in Michigan and Ohio, where he covered the Kent State shootings in 1970, Guenther said.
-Wheeler was born outside of Pittsburgh and studied for one year to be a Baptist minister before giving it up for a life in journalism, she said.
+Wheeler was born outside of Pittsburgh.

 Wheeler worked a full day on Thursday, his last in the Capitol, reporting on actions of the Joint Finance Committee.
 He always was the first person in the press room, frequently arriving at 5:30 a.m.

-Wheeler also was generous to his colleagues in the press, frequently buying coffee or food for those covering the Legislature deep into the night.
+Including being an expert on legislative process, Wheeler was generous to his colleagues in the press, frequently buying coffee or food for those covering the Legislature deep into the night.
 One of his favorite expressions, as he would reach for his wallet, was "You fly, I buy."